jeromegn/DocumentUp/README.md

 POST or JSONP called on `http://documentup.com/compiled`

 Generates a standalone documentation HTML file.
-The CSS is embedded and the file doesn't rely on any external resources.
-Therefore, it can be viewed offline.

 Recommended for private Github repositories or local projects.